sudo-awk/CloudHacking/flaws/level 6.md

 Great, we found another security policy called `list_apigateways`, to get more information about this policy, we first need to find it's `versionid`

-To find the `versionid` we are going to use another `aws iam get-policy` and we'll supply it with `policyarn` we found earlier.
+To find the `versionid` we are going to use the command `aws iam get-policy` and we'll supply it with `policy-arn` we found earlier.

 <kbd>![image](https://github.com/user-attachments/assets/8df2443b-6c80-47ce-b18a-679ea20f356d)</kbd>